 Carlos' family owns the farm, and he takes you on a tranquil horseback ride through the farmlands and beautiful scenery of the Copán valley followed by a hearty farmhouse lunch cooked by Carlos' mother.

-A guided tour of the beautiful archeological site of Copán, marking the most southerly point of the Maya Empire.
+A guided tour of the beautiful archaeological site of Copán, marking the most southerly point of the Maya Empire.
 Discovered in 1570 by Diego García de Palacio, the ruins of Copán were not excavated until the 19th century.